LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-l</code>: Set a number of times to play the game (equivalent to *episodes* during training)
     + <code>-h</code>: Display a help message.

-This approach is effective in our case as the only positive reward is the correct dropoff of the passenger.
+&emsp;This approach is effective in our case as the only positive reward is the correct dropoff of the passenger.
 If the environment were to contain another positive reward the trial-and-error approach might optimize the route to it and miss out on the real goal of the game it is learning to play.
 In order to to limit this we implemented the Epsilon Decreasing method which consists of exploiting the current situation with probability <code>1 - epsilon</code> and exploring a new option with probability <code>epsilon</code> with epsilon decreasing over time.
 The Epsilon Decreasing method is particularly effective in environment such as Frozen Lakes where the game actions are not deterministic.

 ## SARSA
-In order to shorten the training time and explore other possible algorithm we tried to implement the SARSA algorithm.
+&emsp;In order to shorten the training time and explore other possible algorithm we tried to implement the SARSA algorithm.
 This attempt is located in the *SARSA* directory with the following files:
 - ***SARSA_Train.py***: A python script used to train and save a new model (or Q-Matrix), to run it use <code>python SARSA_Train.py</code> with the following possible arguments:
     + <code>-a</code>: Alpha. **Default**: 0.85
     + <code>-g</code>: Gamma or Discount Rating. **Default**: 0.99 (We first tried with *0.95* but the resulting model was not effective enough)